Fortnite: everything you need to know about the online game

 The single-player or co-operative mode (played with friends) involves fighting off zombie-like creatures.
 Fortnite’s most popular mode is its standalone free-to-play multiplayer platform, Fortnite Battle Royale.
 This sees up to 100 players enter an online game, competing individually or as part of squads of up to four, to be the last player standing within a constantly decreasing battle arena.

 To play, players to create an account by providing an email address, which they'll have to verify, and creating a username.
 There's no age-verification process.

 Why is Fortnite so popular?

-- Fortnite is free and widely available on all major consoles, PC and Macs, with tablet and phone versions soon to come, meaning it could hardly be more accessible for children.
+- Fortnite is free and widely available on Playstation 4, Nintendo Switch, XBox One, PC, Mac, iOS and some Android devices, meaning it could hardly be more accessible for children.

 - The gameplay is simple but extremely immersive.
 Multiplayer games last up to 30 minutes, and players can quickly re-enter a new game, making long sessions extremely easy.